 Google Domains pricing is competitive, starting at $12/year for .com and .org domains.
 The renewal price does not change; it is constant at $12/Year.
 However, it is not the most affordable option you’d get and NameCheap is clearly a winner here.

-Google Domains offers customer support mostly through a knowledgebase, through an online form and then you have the option of specifying your issue further.
+Google Domains offers customer service mostly through a knowledge base, through an online form and then you have the option of specifying your issue further.
 You will have to select the options based on the issue you are facing and then you will be directed to the relevant information.
 Their support team is not directly approachable.
-So you cannot expect to get a quick solution from them in case you have an urgent issue to be sorted.
+So you cannot expect to get a quick solution from them in case you have an urgent issue to be sorted out.

 Based on this review, our recommendation is NameCheap.
-It is not just one of the cheapest domain registrars, but also offers a broad range of domain extensions to choose from.
-Additionally, you get exceptional features like privacy protection, great customer support, easy-to-use interface, seamless domain finder and much more.
+It is not just one of the cheapest domain registrars, but NameCheap also offers a broad range of domain extensions to choose from.
+Additionally, you get exceptional features like privacy protection, great customer support, easy-to-use interface, seamless domain finder, and much more.

-Most importantly, it also offers a website hosting service so that you can get your website online effortlessly.
+Most importantly, NameCheap offers a website hosting service so that you can get your website online effortlessly.
 Together, the experience with NameCheap will be worth the price you pay.